 Potassium levels: Increases in blood levels of potassium occur for a small percentage of people taking medications in the heparin family, including tinzaparin.
 This may be more likely to happen if you have diabetes or chronic kidney failure, or if you are taking potassium sparing diuretics.
 Your doctor may want to monitor your potassium levels.
 If you experience unexplained nausea, fatigue, muscle weakness, or tingling sensations, contact your doctor.

 Stomach ulcers: If you have a history of stomach ulcers, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: The safety of tinzaparin for use during pregnancy has not been established.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
-If your doctor recommends using this medication, the multi-dose vial of tinzaparin should not be used by pregnant women.
+If your doctor recommends using this medication, the multi-dose vial of tinzaparin should not be used by pregnant women since it contains benzyl alcohol.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if tinzaparin passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.
 Children under 3 years old must not receive tinzaparin from multi-dose vials.
 The preservative, benzyl alcohol, may cause an effect called "gasping syndrome," which may be fatal to small children.